alternet/alternet.ml/security/src/site/markdown/security.md

 // get the hasher
 Hasher hasher = CurlyBracesCryptFormatHashers.PBKDF2.get()
-        .build(); // no need to change the iteration, it is encoded in the crypt
+// no need to change the iteration, it is encoded in the crypt

 if (hasher.check(credentials, crypt)) {
     // authentication succeeds